|UNDERSTANDING BRAZIL'S TAXES ON IMPORTS

 all port handling charges.

 The Import Tax (II) protects Brazil’s domestic industries and produce from foreign competition.
-These tariff rates
+These tariff

-range from zero to 35 percent according to the product.
-In keeping with Brazil’s economic policies, these rates
+rates range from zero to 35 percent according to the product.
+In keeping with Brazil’s economic policies, these

-cost price, insurance covering the goods during shipment, and ocean or air freight.
+the cost price, insurance covering the goods during shipment, and ocean or air freight.

 The Industrialized Products Tax (IPI) affects both national and foreign products modified in some way for